GaryMcHugh/Java-AI-Game-Fourth-Year/README.md

   4. Run the project as a Java Application from this class.

 ## Features
+The features os this application are listed below:
++ Re-written the maze as a 2D Node Array
++ Spartan can move using a search algorithm
++ Sprites are threaded using Executor Service
++ Different coloured Sprites use different Search Algorithms to move
++ Goal node can be reached when using the search algorithms
 ### Additional Features
 An additional feature that we added to this project was to add a search algorithm to the Spartan.
 Initially the Spartan was being controlled by the user using input from the keyboard.
 In our project this has been changed so that the Spartan is now being controlled with a Search Algorithm.
 This search algorithm allows us to set a goal node such as a sword or a Sprite and have the Spartan traverse his way through the maze using the algorithm to the goal node.